czett/go2klo/README.md

 ### ⭐ Rate & Review
 - Share your experience by rating restrooms on cleanliness, comfort, and convenience.
 - Add funny or helpful comments to guide others (e.g., “Bring your own TP!”).
+- Earn crazy cool achievements (four implemented)!

 ### 🏆 Top Toilet Rankings
 - Discover the best-rated toilets with our *Royal Flush Rankings*.